Ryan O'Donoghue

-Ryan O'Donoghue is a Gaelic footballer who plays at club level for Belmullet and at senior level for the Mayo county team.
+Ryan O'Donoghue is a Gaelic football player who plays at club level for Belmullet and at senior level for Mayo.
+He claimed his first All Ireland with Mayo on 26 July 2026.

 Playing career

 Club

-In 2018, Ryan was on the Belmullet team that won the 2018 Mayo Intermediate Football Championship for the first time in 44 years.
-He scored three points in the final against Burrishoole, which was won out on a score of 2–10 to 0–9.
+In 2018, O'Donoghue was on the Belmullet team that won the 2018 Mayo Intermediate Football Championship for the first time in 44 years.
+He scored 0-3 in the final against Burrishoole, which was won on a score of 2–10 to 0–9.

-In 2021, Ryan was on the Belmullet team that reached the final of the Mayo Senior Football Championship for the first time in 40 years.
+In 2021, O'Donoghue was on the Belmullet team that reached the final of the Mayo Senior Football Championship for the first time in 40 years.
 He scored three points in a losing final effort against Knockmore, which finished on a scoreline of 1–9 to 0–6.

 Inter-county

-Ryan made his Senior inter-county championship debut in 2020, starting at wing forward as Mayo beat Leitrim by 0–10 to 2–15 in Páirc Seán Mac Diarmada in the quarter-final of the 2020 Connacht Senior Football Championship.
+O'Donoghue made his Senior inter-county championship debut in 2020, starting at wing forward as Mayo beat Leitrim by 0–10 to 2–15 in Páirc Seán Mac Diarmada in the quarter-final of the 2020 Connacht Senior Football Championship.
 He again started at wing forward in the semi-final win against Roscommon.
-He got his first championship score in the final, scoring a point as Mayo won out against Galway on a scoreline of 0–14 to 0–13.
+He got his first championship score in the Connacht final, scoring a point as Mayo won against Galway on a scoreline of 0–14 to 0–13.

+On 26 July 2026 O'Donoghue won the 2026 All-Ireland Football Championship with Mayo, scoring 0-05.
+He was named All-Ireland final man of the match and The Sunday Game 2026 Player of the Season.
+He was selected at 14 in The Sunday Game 2026 Team of the Year.